Solar Energy FAQs

 To maximise the economic advantages of solar energy, we recommend a self-use hybrid solar PV system, which uses smart inverter technology and battery storage.
-This enables you to consume up to 80% of energy generated.
+This enables you to consume up to 80% of the energy you generate.

 What are the advantages of solar power?

 - It’s a clean, free source of renewable energy.

 - Our solar panels can last 30 years or more.

 - It’s quiet and can be installed in urban areas.

 - You can sell your surplus energy back to the grid or store it for future use.

 How much energy does solar generate?

 A PV array of between 8M2 and 10M2 can produce about 1 kW of power when operating effectively.
 Our 3.2kW system can generate up to 4,500kWh of energy.